mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 7. Detect Suspicious Words
 Detect words in a message that may require attention.
 Useful when a member mentions a person of interest (without tagging them) or detection of vulgar language that often does not require warnings or deletion.
+This feature will work under `all` and `snitch` modes only.

 | __Key__                        | __Type__   | __Description__                          |
 |--------------------------------|------------|------------------------------------------|